KeturahDev/Raiser/externalProgress.md

 - working on component diagram
 - still working on component diagram, covering many details of full application

+MAY 15th
+- scrap tutorial, begin working on creating rooms with node, express, and mongo db
+    - create components for form and forms parents
+    - follow tutorial to learn how to save things from react to mongo db vie Node.js with Express
+    - consider state? redux or hooks? what will be stateful?

 ### Researching Websockets:
 1. looking at list of options: https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API
 2. Reasearching socket.io